anybox/anytracker/README.rst

 This tools has been kept separate and independant as most as possible from standard Odoo modules.
 It allowed us to evolve from OpenERP 6.0 to latest versions without too much work and easy migration path.
-Dependency on a few standard Odoo modules has only been introduced recently for invoicing features.
+Dependency on a few standard Odoo modules has only been introduced recently for invoicing features, and might be removed again in the future.

 Tests